 What is Meng / Haku Up To Today?

 While this piece shares many stories proving why he was one of the toughest S.O.B.’s the business has ever seen, having read this piece, Bobby Fulton of The Fantastics got in touch to say, “[He’s also] one of the nicest!”

-SOURCES: wrestlezone.com, Highspots, Martel Shoot, Perry Saturn YouShoot interview, Heenan shoot interview, Arn Anderson autobiography: 4 Ever, Rick Steiner shoot, Jake Roberts shoot, droptoehold.com, World Wrestling Insanity, mandatory.com
+Sources used in this article: wrestlezone.com, Highspots, Martel Shoot, Perry Saturn YouShoot interview, Heenan shoot interview, Arn Anderson autobiography: 4 Ever, Rick Steiner shoot, Jake Roberts shoot, droptoehold.com, World Wrestling Insanity, mandatory.com

-Some quotes used in this article compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page
+Some quotes used in this article compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.

-This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!
+This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
+While clicking these links won’t cost you any extra money, they will help us continue to bring you quality content!